loiwai/cleanCode/README.md

 ## Contributing

-We welcome contributions from anyone interested in clean code and its importance.
-If you have ideas, examples, or discussions related to clean code, we encourage you to contribute.
+I welcome contributions from anyone interested in clean code and its importance.
+If you have ideas, examples, or discussions related to clean code, I encourage you to contribute.
 Here's how you can get started:

 1. Fork the repository to your own GitHub account.
 2. Clone the forked repository to your local machine.